-In accordance with SFAS No. 141, "Business Combinations" ("SFAS 141"), the total purchase price in a business combination is allocated to the fair value of assets acquired and liabilities assumed based on their fair values at the acquisition date, with amounts exceeding the fair values being recorded as goodwill.
-In accordance with SFAS No. 142, "Goodwill and Other Intangible Assets", goodwill is not amortized.
+The total purchase price in a business combination is allocated to the fair value of assets acquired and liabilities assumed based on their fair values at the acquisition date, with amounts exceeding the fair values being recorded as goodwill.
+Goodwill is not amortized.
 Instead, it is tested for impairment on an annual basis or more frequently whenever events or changes in circumstances indicate that goodwill may be impaired.
-The Company did not record any impairment of goodwill during 2009.
+The Company did not record any impairment of goodwill during 2010, 2009 or 2008.

-Other intangible assets consist of technology acquired in business combinations.
+Other intangible assets consist primarily of technology acquired in business combinations.
 Acquired intangibles are amortized on a straight-line basis over their respective estimated useful lives.
-In accordance with SFAS No. 144, "Accounting for the Impairment or Disposal of Long-Lived Assets" ("SFAS 144"), long-lived assets are tested for recoverability whenever events or changes in circumstances indicate that their carrying amounts may not be recoverable.
+Long-lived assets are tested for recoverability whenever events or changes in circumstances indicate that their carrying amounts may not be recoverable.
+The Company did not record any impairments to long-lived assets during 2010 or 2008.
 The Company recorded impairments to certain long-lived assets during 2009.
 See Note 13.